anurgsrivastava/react-native-couchbase-lite/README.md

 React-Native-Couchbase-Lite is a React Native module providing an easy way to create offline-first, lightweight and performant hybrid mobile application for both iOS and Android platforms.
 This is an all-native wrapper over Couchbase Lite, which is a document-oriented database running right on the mobile devices.
 This project is heavily inspired from bjornd's work.
 I want to thank him for all his efforts.

+(Currently npm install will not work.
+Project isn't uploaded to npm.)

 ## Getting started

 `$ npm install react-native-couchbase-lite --save`